 What is the Best Metal for Men’s Wedding Bands?

-The first step in selecting your wedding band is deciding what material fits both your budget and your style.
+The first step in selecting your wedding band is deciding what metal fits both your budget and your style.

-If classic is what you crave, we suggest a classic white gold men’s wedding ring.
+If classic is what you crave, we suggest a white gold wedding ring.

-They have a beautiful glow and are the most highly rated among metals.
+White gold has a beautiful glow and is the most highly rated among metals.
 With their definitive guise, you will be certain to discover a substantial diversity of styles here at ILA!

-This sensational piece is the least durable among the metals, can scratch easily and often need to be re-plated to keep its white outer layer.
+The downsides of white gold is that it is the least durable among the metals, can scratch easily and often needs to be re-plated to keep its white outer layer.

-If you hunger for a unique, spontaneous option, a rose gold men’s engagement ring may be the appropriate plan for you.
-Rose gold is the hardest and most durable of golds.
-It hardly ever scratches and never tarnishes like the other golds do.
-It is not high maintenance and does not require a great deal of attention.
+If you are looking for a unique option, a rose gold band may be the right choice for you.
+Rose gold is the hardest and most durable of golds, and it is not high maintenance and does not require a great deal of attention.

 Out of the precious metals, yellow gold is the only gold has a natural color and has no modifications to achieve its hue.

-Something to keep in mind when picking out a yellow gold men’s engagement ring is to consider, the purer your yellow gold is, the softer and easier they are to scratch as the wear-and-tear increases.
+Something to keep in mind when picking out a yellow gold wedding band is to consider, the purer your yellow gold is, the softer and easier they are to scratch and the wear-and-tear increases.

-Although at times unheard of, platinum is surprisingly increasingly more expensive than gold.
-Platinum is by far one of the rarest metals and is found inexhaustible between jewelry companies.
-Prices begin at $600 and can reach up to $2,500 depending on design, size, thickness, and brand.
+Platinum is by far one of the rarest metals and hence is more expensive than gold.
+Prices range based on design, size, and thickness.
 Platinum is 95% pure in of itself, making it second to yellow gold in purity.
-The wear ability on a platinum engagement ring is incredibly slow and making its durability rate extremely high.
-Most precious metals when scratched wear down much quicker.
+The wearability on a platinum ring is one of the best, making it's durability extremely high.

-While ILA does not work in alternative metals, we do receive a lot of questions about them when it comes to Men's Wedding Bands, so below is an informative look a two popular alternative metals.
+While ILA does not work in alternative metals, we do receive a lot of questions about them when it comes to unisex and men's wedding bands, so below is an informative look a two popular alternative metals.

 Tungsten: If you work with your hands you may consider Tungsten as it is the hardest material bands are made from.
 The material is essentially scratch-resistant and impossible to melt, not to mention they are the extremely inexpensive.

 Titanium: Titanium rings are both extremely lightweight and extremely durable.
-And if this doesn’t catch your eye, you may be pleased to know Titanium is less expensive than white gold; a very affordable value.
+And if this doesn’t catch your eye, you may be pleased to know Titanium is less expensive than white gold.
 Beside the occasional steam clean or polish, Titanium is a diamond in the rough as it keeps its lustrous shine for a lifetime.